kendrea/TokiPali/docs/reportNotes.md

 # Notes

 ## Scaling Laws

+### Questions

+-

+### Notes
 - Chinchilla suggest 20 tokens per parameter
+- Chinchilla: "for compute-optimal training, the model size and the number of training tokens should be scaled equally: for every doubling of model size the number of training tokens should also be doubled" (1).
 - Kaplan scaling (from OpenAI in 2020) suggests 1.7 tokens per parameter

-The Chinchilla authors use three approaches: 1) "fix model sizes and vary number of training tokens";
-2) fix FLOP counts and vary model size; and
-3) model loss as a function of model parameter count and number of seen tokens.

-To explore how to make the most of our limited training data and compute, we use approaches 2 and 3.
 Chinchilla has 70B parameters:
 - 80 layers
 - 64 number heads